apacheignite/documentation/basic-concepts/faq.md

 [Read more](https://apacheignite.readme.io/docs/messaging)

 - **Can I run Java and .NET closures?
 How does that work?**
-Java closures (compute jobs) can be executed only on Java Ignite nodes while .Net closures on .Net nodes only.
-So, if you decide to execute closures over server nodes then all the server nodes must be either Java nodes or .Net nodes depending on what kind of closures you're sending.
+.NET nodes can execute both Java and .NET closures whereas standard Java node can execute Java closures only.

 - **How do closures get shipped around?**
 Every closure is an object of a particular class.
 When the closure is being sent it gets serialized to a binary form, send over the wire to a remote node and desirialised there.
 The remote node should have the closure's class in its classpath or enable peerClassLoading in order to load the class from the sender side.

 - **Are SQL queries load balanced?**
 SQL queries are always broadcasted to every node that keeps data for caches used in a query.
-The exception is local SQL queries (query.setLocal(true) that are executed on a local node only.
+The exception is local SQL queries (query.setLocal(true)) that are executed on a local node only.